python/cpython/Doc/using/cmdline.rst

 .. envvar:: PYTHONHASHSEED

-   If this variable is set to ``random``, the effect is the same as specifying the :option:`-R` option: a random value is used to seed the hashes of str, bytes and datetime objects.
+   If this variable is set to ``random``, a random value is used to seed the hashes of str, bytes and datetime objects.

    If :envvar:`PYTHONHASHSEED` is set to an integer value, it is used as a fixed seed for generating the hash() of the types covered by the hash